Skip to main content

 London was recently cited by National Geographic as the most influential city in the world for “cultural experiences.”
 Not only does it provide visitors the most varied and sophisticated theatre experience available, it also offers museums, cathedrals, symphonies, palaces, gardens, and unique neighborhoods established long before the United States became a country.
-Participants in the London Theatre Study Abroad program will live in the heart of this vibrant city of eight million for six weeks, studying and attending productions at the famed National Theatre, Globe Theatre, Royal Shakespeare Theatre, and mainstream West End theatres, as well as many smaller “fringe” theatres.
+Participants in the London Theatre Study Abroad program will live in the heart of this vibrant city of eight million for six weeks, studying and attending productions at the famed National Theatre, Globe Theatre, Royal Shakespeare Theatre, mainstream West End theatres, as well as many smaller “fringe” theatres.

-Students will register for 3 credit hours of TMA 302—Studies in British Theatre Performance (to be counted for TMA 115, 301, or 395; can also be counted for ENGL 337R).
+TMA 302—Advanced Theatre Appreciation (3 credit hours; to be counted for TMA 115, 140, 240, 160, 301 or 395; can also be counted for ENGL 337R)

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.